-- 11 cups cubed bread If you prefer, use the pre-cut kind from the market.
-I like potato bread, but other kinds can be used as well.
+- 11 -12 cups cubed bread If you prefer, use the pre-cut kind from the market.
+I like potato bread or corn bread, but other breads work as well.

-- 1 cup butter alternative (can use real butter, if you prefer) I use Olive Oil Smart Balance
+- 1 cup butter alternative I use an olive oil spread; you can use real butter, if you prefer

 - 2 cups diced celery

 - 1 cup broth use veggie broth if you want to keep it vegetarian.
 Chicken or turkey are great as well.

 - 2 whole eggs

 - spray slow cooker with non-stick cooking spray of choice